OrientedPlanarDiagram#

 Parameters:

-• attr – Additional attributes to store for the node.
+• **attr (Any) – Additional attributes applied to created/updated nodes.

 add_vertex(vertex_for_adding, degree=None, **attr)#